earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 Terraform is an open source tool created by HashiCorp to help you create, manage, and deploy Infrastructure as Code (IaC).
 Terraform can be used to manage your AWS, GCP, or even [Spotify resources](https://learn.hashicorp.com/tutorials/terraform/spotify-playlist) (Don't ask).

 Terraform infrastructure configuration is written in HCL, HashiCorp configuration language.
-It might make sense to know and understand HCL as you get deeper into Terraform, but it's suffienceent for this tutorial to just think of it as fancy YAML.
+It might make sense to know and understand HCL as you get deeper into Terraform, but it's sufficient for this tutorial to just think of it as fancy YAML.

 ## Installing